“It’s very nice to meet you! So, Bill Taylor, what’s your value add?”

-This is a very off-putting question the first time you are confronted with it.
+This is a very off-putting question the first time you are confronted with it, and if you’re not prepared to answer it.
 I had just started working with Access Graphics; we had just won the Sun Microsystems distribution business, and Scott, and Ed (who I would encounter again at Motorola) were visiting to see if we had what it took to sell and support these very complicated microcomputer workstations and CAD software that they produced.

-Scott and Ed naturally wanted to know what my importance to them was – what astonishing, innovative thing was I going to tell them that would set their business on fire?
+Scott and Ed naturally wanted to know what my importance to them was (I was attending the meeting afterall) – what astonishing, innovative thing was I going to tell them that would set their business on fire?
 I couldn’t even show these guys where the restrooms were – this was practically my first day on the job.

 What was my value add?
 This is a question you need to have a very well thought out answer for; not one you want hesitation, or lack of confidence in your answer.
 I could program their Unix-based computers.
 I could put an outstanding marketing campaign together to position and sell these computers to our dealers.
 I could create a multi-layered spreadsheet that would interface with our warehouse system and track those sales, and even plot the geographic distribution of those sales on a wall-sized map of the USA.
 I could have done any number of other things.
 After all, I had an MBA, and plenty of practical experience.
 But, this was not why I was in this meeting.